 - Magneto from the X-Men series

-If you would like more antihero inspiration here’s a list of 50 antiheroes.
+If you would like more antihero examples here’s a list of 50 antiheroes.